feyntrop

 python test_suite.py

-This python script uses feyntrop to compute examples between 1-2 loops and 2-5 points, and then compares against pre-computed values.
+This Python script uses feyntrop to compute examples between 1-2 loops and 2-5 points and then compares them against pre-computed values.
 Ratios between newly computed and pre-computed coefficients in the epsilon expansion will be printed, which should all be close to 1.

 ./feyntrop < low_level_input.json